heck/node-cli/README.md

 # MyCmd

-A prototype project for creating command line utils using Node, Gulp, and Liftoff.
+A prototype project for creating command line utils using Node and Liftoff.